E-Commerce Website

 Connecting Paths

 It was important to design flows and connection points that could scale to any type of consumer and guide them through their unique journey.
-We wanted to make sure we covered those who knew exactly what they were looking for before they entered the site, as well as others looking for inspiration.
-For the latter, our designs need to encourage them through the sales process.
+We wanted to make sure we covered those who knew exactly what they were looking for before they entered the site, as well as others searching for inspiration.
+For the latter, our designs needed to encourage them through the sales process.

 Atomic Design